marbl/canu/documentation/source/faq.rst

            When trimming, reads will be trimmed using other reads in the same chromosome (and probably some reads from other chromosomes).
 When assembling, overlaps well outside the observed error rate distribution are discarded.

+         We typically prefer option 2 which will lead to a larger than expected genome size.
+We have done some testing using `purge_haplotigs <https://bitbucket.org/mroachawri/purge_haplotigs>`_ to remove this duplication.

     For metagenomes: